 In 2009 Masarie released her first album Creature of the Root, which is a collection of Masarie's haunting folkadelic songs.
 In 2014 Masarie's song “The Mountain's Are My Home” was released on the compilation album entitled Thirteen Tunes for Thirteen Moons.

 Accomplished songwriter and guitarist Doug Morton began his long relationship with music in Chicago as a young boy listening to Ricky Nelson, James Burton, and Fats Domino on the radio.
 He started on guitar at 14 and began sharpening his skills in high school garage bands.
 Doug got his first taste of the road in the late 60's and early 70's touring with roots rock jamband “Catfish and Crystal.”
 Since then Morton has been a member of over forty bands including: The Vassar Clements Band, The Coasters, Wesley Hardin, Ion Avenue, and Memphis Fever.
-Morton continues to play out regularly with a wide range of Atlanta based bands.
+Morton continues to play out regularly with a wide range of bands based in the Atlanta area.

 In 1971, Steve Baird, received his first drum set for his thirteenth birthday.
 The beat has gone on for over four decades.
 While dabbling, writing, and recording on many different instruments over the years, drums and percussion are his instruments of choice for live performances.